-Clean the conduit surface, so that it is free from oil, grease, a) dirt. etc.

-- Abrade the conduit with medium to coarse grade sandpaper b) before the coating application. - Apply two coats of exterior grade, water based acrylic latex c) paint.
+- a) Clean the conduit surface, so that it is free from oil, grease, dirt, etc. - b) Abrade/rubdown the conduit with medium to coarse grade sandpaper before the coating application. - c) Apply two coats of exterior grade, water based acrylic latex paint.
 Since acrylic is being used, a primer base is not required.
 The paint color shall be either white with orange stripes or light orange.
-The color orange will indicate that the conduit contains telecommunications facilities.
+The color orange will indicate that the conduit contains telecommunications facilities. - d) In a situation when the OSP cables is exposed to sunlight, in the transition or change over sections from below ground (conduit) to above (cable tray), the OSP cable shall be protected using non-metallic flexible conduit with UV rated and it shall extend at least 1000 mm (1m) both ends.

-Underground Entrances to Central Office Buildings 5.1.6
+5.1.6 Underground Entrances

-This section covers the design and installation of the basic types of underground cable entrances to telecommunications/central office buildings of various sizes.
+This section covers the design and installation of the basic types of underground cable entrances a telecommunications/central office/central control buildings of various sizes.